RBC Capital Reiterates JPMorgan Chase (JPM) Outperform Recommendation

 What is the Fund Sentiment?

-There are 5094 funds or institutions reporting positions in JPMorgan Chase.
-This is a decrease of 7 owner(s) or 0.14% in the last quarter.
-Average portfolio weight of all funds dedicated to JPM is 1.12%, an increase of 2.92%.
-Total shares owned by institutions decreased in the last three months by 3.00% to 2,280,198K shares.
-The put/call ratio of JPM is 1.14, indicating a bearish outlook.
+There are 5101 funds or institutions reporting positions in JPMorgan Chase.
+This is an increase of 37 owner(s) or 0.73% in the last quarter.
+Average portfolio weight of all funds dedicated to JPM is 1.12%, an increase of 4.26%.
+Total shares owned by institutions decreased in the last three months by 3.54% to 2,267,519K shares.
+The put/call ratio of JPM is 1.16, indicating a bearish outlook.

 What are Other Shareholders Doing?